d3/d3-dsv/README.md

 ]
 ```

 Field values are always strings; they will not be automatically converted to numbers.
 See [*dsv*.parse](#dsv_parse) for details.
-An optional *converter* function may be specified as the second argument to convert types and filter rows.
+An optional *convert* function may be specified as the second argument to convert types and filter rows.
 For example:

 ```js
 var data = csv.parseRows(string, function(d, i) {